osaukh/subspace-configurable-networks/README.md

 SCN beta-space as a function of the input parameter alpha given as (cos(alpha), sin(alpha)):

 <img src="./figs/rotation/viz_beta_mlpb_FashionMNIST_1_32.png" alt="SCN beta-space, D=1..8, 1-layer MLP with 32 hidden units" width="800"/>

+The files `rotation_hhn_alpha_search.py` and `rotation_plot_alpha_search.py` provide implementation and testing of the invariant SCN (I-SCN) implementation via search in the alpha space.
+A simple example of the search for rotation and translation transformations is shown in the corresponding Google Colab files.
+Note that search in the alpha space is resource-intensive and takes hours for `bs=1`.

+Visit subfolders "Audio" and "3D" for our experiments with audio transformations and 3D rotation-and-projection.